ZafeerMahmood/docs-gpt/Requirments.md

 - A functional database to store user and W-2 data.-[x]
 - Frontend developed using ReactJS, NextJS preferred - [x]
 - Backend service created with Django/Python preferred - [x]
-- Docker implementation with a single 'compose up' command.
+- Docker implementation with a single 'compose up' command. - [x]
 - Deploy the project to a web-hosting site like Vercel or Netlify
 - Basic initialization scripts for creating users, loading data, etc.
 - A comprehensive README file documenting the setup, dependencies, and usage instructions.